skywarth/darkest-PR/README.md

 > Node.js has persistent state!

 In conclusion, refrain from using static variables and singletons as they may lead to confusion and bugs down the line.

+### Mocking

+- Mocking: you "mock" a function, alter/define its implementation to fit your agenda.
+- Spying: you "spy" a method, method of a class or an object.
+Alter/define its implementation.

+Mocking/spying allow you to register calls and responses.
+It also enables you to implement them numerous times as needed.
+It is actually such a strong capability.